tobiasbriones/ep-hill-cipher-mat26/README.md

 - You can check out the test file to understand the concepts implemented into this source files.

-- There is an implementation of a SquareMatrix which is a normal square matrix with common operations and a subclass of this matrix which is a SquareMatrix26 which works under the field Z26.
+- There is an implementation of a SquareMatrix which is a normal square matrix with common operations, and a subclass of this matrix which is a SquareMatrix26 which works under the field Z26.

 - The Alphabet26 struct helps the algorithm to be computed by providing the English alphabet of 26